Climate of Italy

-The climate of Italy is the long-term weather pattern in the territory of the Italian Republic.
-The climate of Italy is influenced by the large body of water of the Mediterranean Seas that surrounds Italy on every side except the north.
-These seas constitute a reservoir of heat and humidity for Italy.
-Within the southern temperate zone, they determine a particular climate called Mediterranean climate with local differences due to the geomorphology of the territory, which tends to make its mitigating effects felt, especially in high pressure conditions.

-Because of the length of the peninsula and the mostly mountainous hinterland, the climate of Italy is highly diverse.
+The climate of Italy is highly diverse.
 In most of the inland northern and central regions, the climate ranges from humid subtropical to humid continental and oceanic.
-The climate of the Po valley geographical region is mostly humid subtropical, with cool winters and hot summers.
-The coastal areas of Liguria, Tuscany and most of the South generally fit the Mediterranean climate stereotype (Köppen climate classification).
+The climate of the Po Valley geographical region is mostly humid subtropical, with cool winters and hot summers.
+The coastal areas of Liguria, Tuscany and most of the South experience a Mediterranean climate according to the Köppen climate classification.

 Between the north and south there can be a considerable difference in temperature, above all during the winter: on some winter days it can be -2 °C and snowing in Milan, while it is 8 °C in Rome and 20 °C in Palermo.
 Temperature differences are less extreme in the summer.
+On 11 August 2021, an agricultural monitoring station near Syracuse recorded 48.8 C which constitutes the official record of the highest temperature in Europe according to the World Meteorological Organization.

+Italy is experiencing widespread impacts of climate change, with an increase in extreme events such as heatwaves, droughts and more frequent flooding.
+For example, Venice is facing increasing issues due to sea level rise.
+Italy faces many challenges adapting to climate change including the economic, social, and environmental impacts that climate change creates, and an increasingly problematic death toll from the health risks that come with climate change.